Are Perfume Oils Worth the Hype? Exploring Their Longevity and Application

 Can I wear perfume oils if I have sensitive skin?

-Often, yes!
-Since many perfume oils don't have alcohol, they can be less likely to irritate sensitive skin compared to alcohol-based sprays.
-The oils can also be a bit moisturizing.
+Often, yes.
+Since perfume oils don't have alcohol, they're less likely to irritate sensitive skin compared to alcohol-based sprays.

 Do perfume oils make your skin greasy?

-When used correctly, they shouldn't feel greasy.
-You only need a tiny amount, usually just a drop or two.
-Applying too much can make it feel heavy, but the right amount should absorb nicely.
+When used correctly, no. You only need a drop or two — applying too much can feel heavy, but the right amount absorbs nicely.

 Can I mix perfume oils and sprays?

-Definitely!
-Many people like to layer them.
-You can apply a perfume oil first to your pulse points for a long-lasting base, and then use a spray on top to add more projection or a different scent note.
+Yes.
+Many people apply a perfume oil first for a long-lasting base, then a spray on top for added projection.